sanjay-rb/docker-kubernetes-notes/README.md

 CMD ["redis-server"]
 ```

-### Docker Build Flow
+### 🔄 Docker Build Flow

-#### FROM
+#### 🏷️ FROM

-1. Already downloaded ?
+1. Already downloaded?
-   1. Load from cache
+   1. ✅ Load from cache
-1. NO!
+1. ❌ NO!
-   1. Download base image
+   1. ⬇️ Download base image

-#### RUN
+#### ⚡ RUN

 1. Get previous image
-   1. Is this instruction in cache from current image ?
+   1. Is this instruction in cache from current image?
-      1. Load from cache
+      1. ✅ Load from cache
-      1. Generate new image out of it.
+      1. 🆕 Generate new image out of it.
-   1. NO!
+   1. ❌ NO!
-      1. Create temporary container
+      1. 🏗️ Create temporary container
-      1. Perform RUN instruction on that container
+      1. ⚡ Perform RUN instruction on that container
-      1. Take a snapshot of temporary container
+      1. 📸 Take a snapshot of temporary container
-      1. Generate new image out of it
+      1. 🆕 Generate new image out of it
-      1. Destroy temporary container
+      1. 🗑️ Destroy temporary container

-#### CMD
+#### 🏁 CMD

 1. Get previous image
-1. Create temporary container
+1. 🏗️ Create temporary container
-1. Perform CMD instruction on that container
+1. 🏁 Perform CMD instruction on that container
-1. Take a snapshot of temporary container and generate new image out of it
+1. 📸 Take a snapshot of temporary container and generate new image out of it
-1. Destroy temporary container
+1. 🗑️ Destroy temporary container
 1. if no more instruction
-   1. Return newly generated latest image id
+   1. 🆕 Return newly generated latest image id

-#### End to End Flow
+#### 🔗 End to End Flow

 ```mermaid
 flowchart TD